mohkale/apheleia/README.md

       This will make apheleia run `isort` on the current buffer and then `black` on the result of `isort` and then use the final output to format the current buffer.

-      **Warn**: At the moment there's no smart or configurable error handling in place.
-This means if one of the configured formatters fail (for example if `isort` isn't installed) then apheleia just doesn't format the buffer at all, even if `black` is installed.
 * `apheleia-formatter`: Optional buffer-local variable specifying the formatter to use in this buffer.
 Overrides `apheleia-mode-alist`.